Towards 2-derivators for formal $\infty$-category theory: Background

-\begin{defn} A prederivator is a $2$-functor $\bbD\colon\Dia^{\op}\to\CAT$. \end{defn} $\bbD(\bb1)$ is called the \emph{base} of $\bbD$ or the \emph{fiber over $\bb1$}, $\bbD(I)$ is the category of \emph{coherent} diagrams of shape $I$ or the \emph{fiber over $I$} and $\bbD(\bb1)^I$ is the category of \emph{incoherent} diagrams of shape $I$. \begin{exmp} The very first example of prederivator is the contravariant hom $2$-functor $\yo_{C}\coloneqq\Dia(-,C)$ for some $C\in\Dia$, often referred to as \emph{represented prederivator} or the \emph{prederivator represented by} $C$. \end{exmp} Inspired by this example, we'll use the notation $-^*\coloneqq\bbD(-)$, where the placeholder can be filled with a general $1$-cell or $2$-cell in $\Dia$. \begin{exmp} If $\M$ is a cofibrantly generated model category and $J$ is a category, we can equip the functor category $[J,\M]$ with the \emph{projective model structure} (in which fibrations and weak equivalences are defined pointwise).
+Let $\Dia$ be a full sub-2-category of $\Cat$, that we usually assume to be closed under some limits and colimits (see \cite{maltsiniotis2007k}).
+This 2-category can be thought as a 2-category of diagrams, hence the name.
+In the recent literature (such as \cite{groth2013derivators}) it is common to take $\Dia$ to be the whole of $\Cat$, but we prefer to work in a greater generality. \begin{defn} A \emph{prederivator} is a 2-functor $\bbD\colon\Dia^{\op}\to\CAT$. \end{defn} The image $\bbD(\bb1)$ of the terminal category $\bb1$ is called the \emph{base} of $\bbD$ or \emph{the fiber over $\bb1$}, $\bbD(I)$ is the category of \emph{coherent diagrams} of shape $I$ or the fiber over $I$ and $\bbD(\bb1)^I$ is the category of \emph{incoherent diagrams} of shape $I$. \begin{defn} Given a category $\C$ in $\Dia$, the \emph{represented prederivator} is the 2-functor $\Dia(-,\C)$ . \end{defn} \begin{exmp} If $\M$ is a combinatorial model category and $J$ is a category, the functor category $[J,\M]$ admits both the projective and the injective model structure.
+Either way, weak equivalences are defined componentwise.
 The assignment